victorviro/ml_pipeline/README_new.md

 ### 6. Model training

-Train the model using Scikit-learn (regression model) tracking the experiment (metrics, hyperparameters,...) with MLflow.
+Train the model using Scikit-learn (regression model) tracking the experiment (metrics, hyperparameters,...) with MLflow (to see how configure a backend db store in MLflow see the reference documentation in `documentation/mlflow_backend_db.md`.).
 A pickle file (the model trained) is stored in `data/04_model_input/`.

 Debug via `controller.py`.
 The code is in `src/train_model/`.